joxpulp/expresserver/README.md

 # expresserver
-Server created with Express with 3 endpoints.
+Server created with Express with 3 endpoints